Quirky alternative to a Q3 or GLA – nice details, comfy, but so-so to drive

 A lighting techfest

-A real party piece of the DS 7 Crossback is its lighting system, standard fit on the Performance Line, Prestige and Ultra Prestige models (and a £1,000 option on the entry-level Elegance).
+A real party piece of the DS 7 Crossback is its lighting system, standard fit on the Performance Line, Prestige and Ultra Prestige models (and an option on the entry-level Elegance).
 Traditional bulbs are banished in favour of LEDs and they’re active beams that swivel 180deg on start-up in an unusually arresting routine.

 Lost your car in a car park?
 The beams light up and do a merry dance, strobing to help you locate your car or settling to a deep purple glow.
 On the move, they massage the beam shape to suit the environment, weather and type of road.